mtgjson/mtgjson-website/docs/data-models/deck/index.md

 > ### code
 >
-> The printing deck code for the deck.
+> The printing set code for the deck.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.3.0`